 Task management: Notion is not just a note-taking tool.
-It is used as a task management program with tables, databases, and Kanban-style views.
+It is a task management program with tables, databases, and Kanban-style views.

 Google Docs features

-Edit suggestion: Users can suggest edits for the reviewer, for example, changing a word from “these” to “those”.
+Edit suggestion: Users can suggest edits in writing.
+For example, changing a word from “these” to “those.”
 If the reviewer likes the edit, they can apply it with one click.

-Advanced grammar checker: It’s not Grammarly, but the grammar check is better than Notion’s.
+Advanced grammar checker: The grammar check is better than Notion’s.